Andrew-Kim86/ECE4180Dashcam/README.md

 #### by Andrew Kim and Sidong Guo

 ## Introduction
 A dashboard camera is an in-car camera that records video for security and documentation.
-The goal of the project is to build a Mbed and Raspberry PI4 based dashcam that streams continously, saves videos and alerts during incidents.
+This project was designed and built for the final design project in Embedded Systems Design (ECE4180) at Georgia Tech by Andrew Kim and Sidong Guo.
+The project uses an Mbed and Raspberry PI4 based dashcam that streams continously, saves videos, and alerts during incidents.

 ## Components
 * LPC1768 Mbed